swift-server/RediStack/README.md

 For all other support requests, please email [support@redistack.info](mailto:support@redistack.info).

+## Security Vulnerabilities

+If you think you have found a security flaw in the library, please report it following this project's [Security Policy](https://gitlab.com/Mordil/RediStack/blob/master/SECURITY.md).

+Project contributors will treat your report as top priority.

 ## Changelog

 [SemVer](https://semver.org/) changes are documented for each release on the [releases page](https://gitlab.com/Mordil/RediStack/-/releases).